Luminapa, Langue

 LUMINAPA’S MICRO-FINANCE SOLUTION:

 In 2019, Global Brigades worked alongside Luminapa to establish a community bank.
 The bank has members that meet every month.
 They are able to offer loans and savings accounts to community members so that families can plan and stabilize their finances.
 This is especially beneficial for farmers, who can take out loans to invest in their agricultural production and pay them back after the harvest.
-Loans allow many subsistence farmers to not only consume the crops they harvest but also earn an income from selling their excess.
+Loans allow many subsistence farmers to consume the crops they harvest and earn an income from selling their excess.

 Public Health